shipyardapp/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize Google Sheets to work with Shipyard's low-code Google Sheets templates.
 keywords:
   - google sheets
   - blueprint
   - template
   - authorization
 ---

-# Google Sheets Authorization
+#  Authorization

 In order to get started with the Google Sheets Blueprints, a service account with the necessary GCP permissions is required.
 Additionally, this Service account will need to be invited to any Google Sheet you wish to access programatically.

 ## Creating a Service Account for Google Sheets

 1. Login to your [GCP console](https://console.cloud.google.com/)
 2. Using the top selector, choose the Project where you want your Google Sheets service accounts to live.

 ![](https://cdn.sanity.io/images/2xyydva6/production/54bfac0aa4bd528b56ef88940946b91c2c119c2c-1634x86.png?w=450)

 3. Search for "**Google Sheets API**" in the search bar